imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/classification.md

 - [ ] TODO: bayes theorem
 - [ ] TODO: Assumptions in QDA

+## Labs

+- Train the model using the training data set
+- Predict the results with the test data set

 ## Questions

 - [ ] TODO: case-control sampling